- This event has passed.

 Chiang Mai Flower Festival 2021 in Thailand

-The Chiang Mai Flower Festival 2020, now in its 43rd edition, is one of the most colourful events in Thailand attracting thousands of floral enthusiasts year on year.
+The Chiang Mai Flower Festival, now celebrating its 45th anniversary, is one of the most colourful events in Thailand attracting thousands of floral enthusiasts year on year.

 It’s not haphazard that Chiang Mai, located in the north of Thailand, is nicknamed the Rose of the North.
 While the Damask rose is found only here, a huge variety of flowers – from the kingdom’s national yellow Ratchaphruek to white chrysanthemums and multi-coloured orchids – make Chiang Mai an ideal showcase underscoring Thailand’s reputation as a country with one of the largest plant biodiversity in Southeast Asia.

 During the three days of the Chiang Mai Flower Festival the city turns into a profusion of colour with a parade of giant and elaborately decorated flower floats winding their way through town, uniformed marching bands from local schools and universities, and dancers donning traditional Thai and local hill tribe dress.